robert-westenberger/knowledgebase/mathematics/discrete-mathematics/sigma-notation-summations.md

 # Multiple Summations

 Terms of a sum may be specified by two or more indices.
-For example, here is a double sum of nine terms, goberned by two indices $j$ and $k$.
+For example, here is a double sum of nine terms, governed by two indices $j$ and $k$.

 $$
 \begin{aligned}